-Withdraw from a course (with a W grade) must be completed within the date established in the academic calendar.
+Withdrawal from a course (with a W grade) must be completed within the date established in the academic calendar.
 Beyond this date, an academic petition is required, and cause (emergency conditions) must be established.
 The student is responsible for all tuition according to the university refund schedule.

-Withdraw from the University
+Withdrawal From the University